sgago/thestudyguide/algorithms/algorithms.md

 A simple Trie implementation is [here](./algo/col/trie/trie.go).

 # Keywords
+TODO: Add keywords here that might tell us what type of problem we're solving.

 # Concurrency
 Here we give a deep treatment of concurrency in go: goroutines, locks, atomics, compare-and-swap, etc.